LehuyH/slasho/docs/README.md

 ready Bot is Ready!
 ```
 If you are stuck on "Connecting to Discord", stop the script and run it after a while (Discord ratelimits connections)
 You should now see that the bot is online, nice!
-But have you noticed how there's no commands?
+But have you noticed how there are no commands?

 By default, none of your commands are pushed to discord.
 You need to deploy commands __before__ you can use them.